There’s quite a few activities you can do to increase your website security. This article covers two of those tasks:

 Keeping your Website Secure

-Updates often fix potential windows that hackers have found to get into the software.
-95% chance there will be no problems and no hackers.
+Updates often fix potential windows that hackers have found to get into software.
+There’s less than a 5% chance your site will be hacked.
 But there are website hackers out there looking to create trouble and they may stumble across your site.
 If they do, you’ve made it easier for them if you don’t do updates.

 There’s many other tasks that can be undertaken to increase your website security.
 But having a back-up and updating the software are two relatively easy and important tasks WordPress website owners can do for themselves.